NVIDIA/aistore/downloader/README.md

 * **Single** - download a single object.
 * **Multi** - download multiple objects provided by JSON map (string -> string) or list of strings.
 * **Range** - download multiple objects based on a given naming pattern.
-* **Cloud** - given optional prefix and optional suffix, download matching objects from the specified cloud bucket.
+* **Backend** - given optional prefix and optional suffix, download matching objects from the specified remote bucket.

 > Prior to downloading, make sure destination bucket already exists.
 > To create a bucket using AIS CLI, run `ais create bucket`, for instance: